Code

 ● The professor will contact the students through their school email address (IMT-BS/TSP) and the Moodle portal.
 No communication via personal email addresses will take place.
 It is the student responsibility to regularly check their IMT-BS/TSP mailbox.

 ● Students can communicate with the professor by emailing him/her to his institutional address.
-If necessary, it is possible to meet the professor in his office during office-hours or by appointment.
+If necessary, it is possible to meet the professor in his office or by videoconference by appointment.

 Students with accommodation needs